Frequently Asked Questions

 Vasectomy is a simple office-based procedure.
 On the day of your procedure, you can expect to arrive at the office about 10 minutes before your scheduled appointment.
 You will undergo a consult during which all of your questions will be answered.
 You will then have the skin prepped.

 It is preferred that you shave the area of the scrotum in the middle close to where the penis and scrotum meet.
 You will then have numbing medicine placed with a no-needle technique.
 This will feel like picking a hair or a pinch of the skin.
 You will receive enough of the local anesthesia to not feel any sharp pain during the rest of the procedure.
 You will then have the vas deferens isolated from the surrounding tissue, and the vas will be clipped and divided with a small segment being removed.
 You will then have the ends sealed with cautery.
 You can expect this will take around 10-15 minutes for both sides.

-Finally, you will have a dressing placed on the site and you will be given a bag of ice as well as a prescription for pain medication.
+Finally, you will have a dressing placed on the site and you will be given a prescription for pain medication.
 You will be asked to take it easy for a few days.
 At the Weekend Vasectomy Clinic, if there is ever a concern after your vasectomy, you can always come back in for a no-charge consultation for any complications or concerns.

 Why Should I Consider Vasectomy?